felixduvallet/ros-travis-integration/README.md

 * basic_ros_pkg: Just a simple C++ node.
 * ros_pkg_with_tests: Includes both python and C++ tests
 * ros_pkg_with_dependencies: Has dependencies in package.xml that must be
-  resolved by wstool (e.g., clone pocketsphinx from source) and rosdep (e.g., audio_common_msgs using apt-get).
+  resolved by wstool (in this case, clone pocketsphinx from source) and rosdep (in this case, install audio_common_msgs using rosdep).

 You can look at the Travis build log to see exactly how it resolves dependencies and then builds the package.